 For UI/CSS, I really like Semantic and Ant Design, but not Foundation.
 Bootstrap is boring but fine.
-For a new project, I would consider styled-components (CSS-in-JS) and the highly composable Rebass library.

 My career started in Geographic Information Systems (GIS) in 2003.
 I’m an expert in Esri ArcGIS Desktop, Server, 3D Analyst, Spatial Analyst, Network Analyst, and APIs.
 I’ve built several production systems and tools on this software stack.